 WHAT WE BUILD

-- Lifecycle Design Approach: We’ve partnered with a leading firm in Germany to build a customized life cycle assessment (LCA) tool to calculate the footprint of materials and energy used to create, sew, and ship a product.
-This gives us the ability to adapt a product's design, manufacturing and material selections to reduce its impact on the planet before it is built.
-This also allows us to share the results with our customers, so they better understand the true product footprint and how to help offset the remaining impacts of the products they choose to purchase.
+● Lifecycle Design Approach: In 2019 we began partnering with a leading firm in Germany to build a customized Life Cycle Assessment (LCA) tool to calculate the environmental footprint of the energy used and the impact generated from the entire lifecycle of our product.
+The data this new tool generates for us represents the impact potentials of the products' full lifecycle, from raw good creation, manufacturing, packaging, transport from our factory to our warehouse, distribution to the end-consumer or retailer, and disposal.
+This gives us the ability to adapt a product's design, manufacturing, and material selections to reduce its impact on the planet before it is built.
+It also allows us to be more transparent with our consumers.
+We share all our internal data, so everyone can better understand the true product footprint and even how to help offset the remaining impacts of the products they choose to purchase.

 HOW WE BUILD

-- Third Party Audits: We retain third-party independent auditors, who show up announced and unannounced to our primary factories to ensure they comply with our SCP.
-We strongly encourage and enable open communication with our factory representatives and employees on environmental, health, safety and social issues to maintain accountability standards and to address and correct any issues that come up.
+● Third Party Audits and WRAP Certifications: We retain third-party independent auditors who work with our factories to ensure they are in compliance with our Ethical Charter and Social Compliance Program.
+We strongly encourage and enable open communication with our factory representatives and employees on environmental, health, safety, and social issues to maintain accountability standards and to proactively address and correct any potential issues.
+Our key suppliers are also Worldwide Responsible Accredited Production (WRAP) certified factories, which is an additional measure we take to protect the liberties of workers and safeguard the local environment.
+Learn more here at https://wrapcompliance.org

-- In-House Prototyping: To this very day, we design, pattern and build prototypes in our Salt Lake City-based headquarters office, which maximizes our ability to innovate and reduces our travel footprint.
+● In-House Prototyping: To this very day, we design, pattern, and build prototypes in our Salt Lake Citybased headquarters office, which maximizes our ability to innovate and reduces our travel and freight footprint.